mowings/lxc-top/README.md

 `lxc-top` is a simple top-like program to show top lxc-containers by cpu or memory usage.
 This can be useful when tracking down excessive container resource usage.

-To install, simply download a release, unzip it with `gzip -d`, copy to it somehwere on your path, and run
+To install, simply download a release, untar it, copy the lxc-top binary to somehwere on your path, and run

     sudo lxc-top